Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 >Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

-2) Identify and describe at least three key milestones in the evolution of software engineering.
+ii) Identify and describe at least three key milestones in the evolution of software engineering.

 1. The development of programming languages (e.g Fortran, COBOL) - the introduction of languages like FORTRAN and COBOL made programming more accessible by abstracting hardware complexity, enabling the development of more sophisticated software systems.